GeertArien/geertarien.github.io/_posts/2017-05-16-different-methods-for-matrix-inversion.markdown

 1. Adding a unit matrix to the right side of our matrix.
 2. Partial pivoting to reduce [round-off errors], which is a negative side-effect of the way numbers are stored on a computer.
-3. Performing row operations to reduce our matrix to a diagonal matrix.
+3. Performing row operations to reduce our matrix to a [diagonal matrix].
 4. Reducing the diagonal matrix to a unit matrix.

-We make the Gauss-Jordan inversion method a member of our matrix class, we pass and return the output matrix as a reference, that way we avoid creating and copying matrix objects during the function call.
+We make the Gauss-Jordan inversion method a member of our matrix class and pass and return the output matrix as a reference, that way we avoid creating and copying matrix objects during the function call.